Child and Youth Care

 Room C230

 An alumni of the Child and Youth Worker program at Algonquin College Andie has been a faculty member since 2002 using her background in frontline and supervisory roles with experience working with diverse groups of young people, including those facing street involvement, sexual exploitation and trafficking, young parents, children within the educational system, and youth & their families in out-of-home care to infuse her teaching.
 She is a member of the Ontario Association of Child and Youth Care and certified through the Child and Youth Care Certification Board.
 Andie has BA in Child and Youth Care and a MEd in Educational Leadership.
-She is a Senior Level Nonviolent Crisis Intervention and Applied Physical Training instructor with the Crisis Prevention Institute and is passionate about equipping others with tools to navigate challenging situations with empathy and care, promoting optimal healthy development for young people and the use of creative, strengths-focused interventions.
+She is passionate about equipping others with tools to navigate challenging situations with empathy and care, promoting optimal healthy development for young people and the use of creative, strengths-focused interventions.

 Vicki Grisim